What is a Promise Ring?February 21, 2022 – Posted in: Jewelry Blog

 - A simple band with engraving (usually with names and dates or a message)

 - A precious stone set into a ring.
 For example Sapphire, Emerald, or Ruby.
+The ruby promise ring is growing in popularity.

 - Any of the semi-precious stones set into a ring.
 For example Amethyst, Topaz, or Peridot.